-At Humming Bird Dental Studio, we recommend dental crowns for clients with weak teeth that need to be held together, a missing tooth that requires a crown or teeth that are extremely discolored.
+At Hummingbird Dental, we recommend dental crowns for clients with weak teeth that need to be held together, a missing tooth that requires a crown or teeth that are extremely discolored.
 We also offer tooth crowns for cosmetic purposes.
 A lot of work goes into creating the ideal smile for your face.
 Sometimes you may need a combination of more than one procedure to achieve the look that you desire.
 Our dentist will walk with you every step of the way guiding on the various options available for your particular dental needs.

 Tooth crown types